 A hallmark of almost all RPGs of some form is character advancement.
 There are a few I can think of that don’t use this mechanic - Fiasco for example.
 However, for the vast majority of players (especially in computer RPGs) improving the abilities of your character over the course of many adventures is very important.
 There are various drivers for this advancement mechanic in different games.
 It can be finishing a quest/scenario, performing a particularly notable action (or failing an action!), or just the old default of killing things (hopefully monsters:).

 One idea to combine these two concepts is to have the reward for advancement being writing a sentence or two of backstory that impacts the character’s abilities.
 It could be that the whole ability or skill system is replaced by sentences of story.
 If particular skills are still required or noteworthy then they could be used or underlined in these sentences.
-For example, “Katniss often provided for her family by for food in the woods near her home, becoming proficient in use of the ”.
-Here, and are skills.
+For example, “Katniss often provided for her family by hunting for food in the woods near her home, becoming proficient in use of the bow”.
+Here, bow and hunting are skills.
 How the skills translate into gameplay depends on how the game should work.
 For more story oriented games then the player could justify their actions with reference to their backstory.
 More numerical rules oriented games could perhaps assign a value to each mention of a keyword with adjectives acting as modifiers.
 Really “crunchy” rules based games probably wouldn’t work well with this system.
 When ready to advance the player could, for instance, come up with a sentence related to their current situation and a sentence related to their past.
 These would have to be agreed with the GM (particularly with respect to the number of keywords and adjectives if they are important).